artefactual/archivematica-storage-service-docs/recovery.rst

       :width: 80%
       :alt: The Locations tab has a table with all Storage Service locations listed.
 The AIP recovery location has the purpose "AIP Recovery" in the first column.

 #.
+Ensure the AIP recovery directory is empty before starting the recovery
+   process, and if a ``recover`` directory exists inside the internal processing location (e.g. ``/var/archivematica/storage_service/var/archivematica/storage_service/recover``), make sure it is empty as well.

+#.
 Copy the recovered version of the AIP to the AIP recovery location, ensuring
    that the file or directory name matches the original AIP.
 If you are